 The Drusilla Duffill Theatre School provides a thorough grounding in Classical Ballet.
 Classes are graded for pupils to study in the Imperial Society of Teachers of Dancing and also at Vocational Student Level in the Royal Academy of Dance Examinations.
 The children and students develop the skill and understanding of the Imperial Classical Ballet, at the same time building a sound, safe technique by developing the physical ability to communicate through movement in an expressive and artistic way.
 Children study the I.S.T.D syllabi which build up gradually ensuring that steps learned at lower levels prepare for more complex movements.
 Following on from the grades, students study the Vocational Graded Syllabi providing them with qualifications required for a career in dance, if they wish.
-Any pupil showing the necessary physique and dedication for Classical Ballet will be recommended to audition for further training at the discretion of the Artistic Director.
+Any pupil showing the dedication for Classical Ballet will be recommended to audition for further training at the discretion of the Artistic Director.

 Encourage self-confidence, self-expression, and social skills with our fun classes that help develop and inspire your child's musicality and imagination.
 Classes are taught by highly experienced trained staff, incorporating singing and mime.
 Dance is a wonderful activity for children, capable of teaching a child confidence, poise and grace.
 Most importantly dancing is fun.